AD-Archer/internet-archive-downloader/README.md

 A Next.js application for downloading files and playlists from the Internet Archive to your server.

+# Speical thanks
+This repo is forked from `https://github.com/john-corcoran/internetarchive-downloader` so a speical thanks to John Corocoran for his hard work

 ## Features

 - Download individual files or entire playlists from Internet Archive